fairlington/fairlington/content/posts/2025-08-31 Notable Fairlingtonians/index.md

 ---
-title: Notable Fairlingtonians
+title: Famous Fairlingtonians: Past & Present
-summary: Here is a list of notable Fairlingtonians we've compiled so far.
+summary: We are sharing a list of notable Fairlingtonians that we will continue to update.
 slug: notable fairlingtonians
 date: 2025-08-31T08:00:00-04:00
 categories: ["Notable Residents"]
 ---

-Here is a list of notable Fairlingtonians we've compiled so far.
-If you know any more, please reach out to president@fairlingtonhistoricalsociety.org.
+Fairlington may be a quiet neighborhood, but it has its share of notable names!
+From politicians and artists to journalists and change-makers, our tree-lined streets have been home to some remarkable individuals over the years.

+This list is a work in progress—and that’s where *you* come in.
+If you know of a famous (or even semi-famous!) current or former Fairlington resident, or if you spot any errors or omissions, we’d love to hear from you.
+Drop us a note and help us keep this list growing!
+Email us at: president@fairlingtonhistoricalsociety.org.

+Thanks!

+---

 **Jim Bregman** (born 11/17/41)-- Olympian, on the first American team to compete in judo at the 1964 Summer Olympics in Tokyo. (went to Fairlington Elementary, but did not live here.)